 - Reduction - methods that minimise the number of animals used per experiment

 - Refinement - methods that minimise the suffering and improve animal welfare

 Applications for the 2015/16 academic year closed on 8 March 2015.

 Research Grants are available to physiologists returning to a permanent position after a career break or who are less than two years into their first permanent academic position (at an institution in the UK or Republic of Ireland) by the time the grant starts.
 Any period of maternity or paternity leave taken during the first two years of appointment is excluded from this restriction.
 Applicants must hold a PhD and be in-post before the start of the award.
 Please note that current fellowship holders are ineligible.

-Applicants can either be an Ordinary or Affiliate Member of The Society, or have previously presented a talk or a poster at a Society meeting.
-Applications from non-members need to be sponsored by an Ordinary Member of The Society.
+Applicants can either be a full Member or Affiliate of The Society, or have previously presented a talk or a poster at a Society meeting.
+Applications from non-members need to be sponsored by a full Member of The Society.

 Applications should be physiological in nature and should not overlap with existing funding.
 Each application will be considered by 3 peer reviewers identified by The Society.
 The marking scheme for the grant review process can be downloaded below.

 Applicants that are submitting a proposal with a potential 3Rs impact should clearly indicate this on the application form.
 These applications will also be assessed by the NC3Rs.
 The NC3Rs scoring criteria can also be downloaded (see below).

 The applicant’s host institution must be willing to administer the award, and a maximum of two awards will be made to each host institute.